-Since it is especially in the pre-primary school that guidance to the learning effect occurs, these matters should be formulated as aims to be attained.
+Since it is especially in the preprimary school that guiding to the learning effect occurs, these matters should be formulated as aims to be attained.

 The eventual aim of teaching is adulthood.
 The task is to determine whether the child is continually and adequately actualizing his/her psychic life.
-A precondition for this actualization is that there is harmony between guidance by the teacher and learning by the child.
-For this reason, the following accompanying and learning aims are formulated for the pre-primary teaching situation:
+A precondition for this actualizing is that there is harmony between guiding by the teacher and learning by the child.
+For this reason, the following accompanying/guiding and learning aims are formulated for the preprimary teaching situation: